gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Test Coverage

-1. Volatile model element is rebuilt when requested from a restored model registry
+1. Ephemeral model element is rebuilt when requested from a restored model registry
-1. Dependants of volatile model element are rebuilt …
+1. Dependants of ephemeral model element are rebuilt …
-    1. Model element where creator depends on a volatile
+    1. Model element where creator depends on an ephemeral
-    1. Model element where “mutator” of all types depends on a volatile
+    1. Model element where “mutator” of all types depends on an ephemeral
-1. Descendants of volatile model element are rebuilt …
+1. Descendants of ephemeral model element are rebuilt …
-    1. Model element where creator depends on descendant of a volatile
+    1. Model element where creator depends on descendant of an ephemeral
-    1. Model element where “mutator” of all types depends on a descendant of a volatile
+    1. Model element where “mutator” of all types depends on a descendant of an ephemeral
 1. Model registry is not reused when feature toggle is not active (sanity check)
 1. Correct project specific registries are assigned to each project in multi project build
 1. Model is completely rebuilt following a build failure